 What’s necessary for a good landing on a small landing area?
 Correctly estimating altitude, wind, applying proper wind correction, and making coordinated turns with predictable altitude loss are all key.

 Today I practiced these skills, except for wind estimation, which was easy thanks to the many windsocks on the hill.
 I started with 45-degree turns and then moved on to 90-degree turns.
 The goal was to establish a proper course at an appropriate height without losing substantial altitude before or during the turn.
 After that, I had to level the wings, flare at the proper height, and land.

-Straight legs are much better, for both the glide path and horizontal projection.
-You can do good solid takeoffs even with a nil wind.
-Of course I understand that with a 16 wing I will still need to run much faster and longer.
-Landings are good, almost all of them are on the feet and with a proper wing stall.
-I am making progress 🙂
+Straight legs are much better for both the glide path and horizontal projection.
+You can make good, solid takeoffs even with no wind.
+Of course, I understand that with a 16 meters wing, I will still need to run much faster and longer.
+My landings are good, with almost all of them being on my feet and with a proper wing stall.
+I am making progress!